AEADataEditor/aeadataeditor.github.io/_guidance/preparing-replication-package.md

 > In neither scenario did we hard-code the path to our project directory `/my/computer/users/me/project`.
 This is not an omission, and it is important, because it allows the code to be run on any computer, without modification.

-### Step 2: Path names
+### Step 2: Path names and case

+Two issues:

-Windows computers use `\` (backslashes) in path names, while Mac and Linux computers use `/` (forward slashes).
+- Windows computers use `\` (backslashes) in path names, while Mac and Linux computers use `/` (forward slashes).
+The use of `\` (backslashes) in path names breaks code on Mac and Linux computers.

-Two facts:
+- Windows and Mac computers use case-insensitive file systems, while Linux computers use case-sensitive file systems.

+Both of these issues need to be addressed.
+You are helped by a straightforward but often forgotten (or unknown) observation:

 - **Every statistical programming language can use generic path names using `/` (forward slashes).** This ensures wide reproducibility.
-- The use of `\` (backslashes) in path names breaks code on Mac and Linux computers.

 About 40% of replication packages in economics appear to be submitted by researchers using computers running MacOS or Linux.
 With a bit of simplified math, if we believe that is representative of what future replicators will do, that means that 40% of users will not be able to run 60% of replication packages without some potentially widespread edits, because of those backslashes.

-You should thus replace all path names in your code to use `/` (forward slashes), or appropriate functions.
+You should thus **replace all path names in your code to use `/` (forward slashes)**, or appropriate functions, and take care to write **case-sensitive file and path names**.
 This is straightforward:

 #### Stata